 HDR stands for high dynamic range and it's been a buzzword in TV for the past couple of years.
 If you bought a top tier 4K television in 2016, it's likely that it will also be HDR capable.

-HDR means that the display is able to produce a wider range of colours, bringing greater authenticity, and you'll often hear talk about 10-bit or 12-bit colour.
-But it's also about brightness.
+HDR means that the display is able to produce a wider range of colours, bringing greater authenticity, but in many cases it's about brightness and contrast.

 On televisions, HDR is about using the display's peak brightness to give amazing highlights, while still maintaining fidelity in darker areas of a scene.
 For example, a typical HDR scene is a sunset, where you have searing oranges across the sky, a detailed shadowed foreground and perhaps the blazing sun dipping over the horizon.